Introduction to Mirror Effect in Photoshop

 Step 1: Create A New Blank Document

-Let’s begin stuff with a fresh empty paper instead of operating straight on the picture itself.
+Let’s begin stuff with fresh empty paper instead of operating straight on the picture itself.
 Instead of attempting to operate in the dimension of the photograph itself, we can generate our impact at any magnitude that we need.
-Go up to the panel File at the bottom of the display to select New or just click on the Ctrl+N (Win) / Command+N (Mac) keyboard shortcut.
+Go up to the panel File at the bottom of the display to select New, or just click on the Ctrl+N (Win) / Command+N (Mac) keyboard shortcut.
 The New Document dialog box of Photoshop carries in either manner.
 Enter the sizes for the impact that you need.
 I will type for this tutorial in a normal6-inch width and 4-inch height range, but you can naturally specify whatever sizes you need.
 I will register 240 pixels per inch for the resolution, which should offer me competent display outcomes if I choose to display the picture subsequently.
 The most popular size for screen outcomes for specialist applications is 300 pixels/inch, but you will frequently discover that you can get back with less without significant performance deterioration.
 Usually, I use my pictures for 240 pixels/inch:

 When you have finished exiting the dialog box, click OK.
 Your display will display a fresh empty paper.